Fall Protection Policy

 Exceptions to this requirement include the working sides of loading docks and exposed perimeters of entertainment stages.
 Employees may use portable ladders without fall protection equipment up to six feet.

-Contractors for Calvin College are required to comply with all applicable regulations and shall have their own fall protection program.
+Contractors for Calvin University are required to comply with all applicable regulations and shall have their own fall protection program.

 - Course code: